Maimonides Park: History

 Part of a general reinvestment in the Coney Island neighborhood, the stadium opened in 2001 as KeySpan Park, which had a capacity of 6,500.
 The opening of the park, and the Cyclones' permanent move there from their prior temporary home in Queens, marked the return of professional baseball to Brooklyn—albeit on a minor-league level—for the first time since MLB's Brooklyn Dodgers had played their last game at Ebbets Field in 1957 before moving to California the following season.
 Demand for Cyclones tickets was so great that the team added 1,000 seats in a right-field bleacher pavilion within three weeks after the park opened.

 Maimonides Park and the Staten Island Yankees' Richmond County Bank Ballpark were paid for with public money, part of a deal that involved both the Mets and Yankees.
 The Yankees had to approve the arrival of the Cyclones, and the Mets had to approve a Yankee farm team in Staten Island.
 The two teams share MLB territorial rights to the New York City market, and have veto power over each other (and any other MLB organization).

-In October 2012, Hurricane Sandy hit Brooklyn and caused extensive damage to the ballpark, including the front office, clubhouses & team store.
+In October 2012, Hurricane Sandy hit Brooklyn and caused extensive damage to the ballpark, including the front office, clubhouses, and team store.
 The entire playing surface, previously a natural grass field, had to be replaced with synthetic FieldTurf before the 2013 season.

 Naming rights

 The park's original name was part of a naming rights deal with KeySpan Energy, a utility company whose primary holding is the former Brooklyn Union Gas, until 2020.
-However, in 2007, KeySpan was acquired by United Kingdom-based National Grid plc, who retired the KeySpan name.
-On January 29, 2010, the Cyclones announced that they had ended the deal with National Grid, because the KeySpan name no longer existed.
+However, in 2007, KeySpan was acquired by United Kingdom-based National Grid plc, which retired the KeySpan name.
+On January 29, 2010, the Cyclones announced that they had ended the deal with National Grid because the KeySpan name no longer existed.
 On February 4, 2010, it was announced that the Municipal Credit Union, the city's largest credit union, signed an agreement for the ballpark to be called MCU Park in an eleven-year naming rights deal.

 In 2021, MCU did not renew the naming rights deal.
 Maimonides Medical Center became the new sponsor.

 Policies

-Maimonides Park prohibits fans from bringing outside food into the stadium, a policy in every minor league stadium, but not in effect at Citi Field and Yankee Stadium.
+Maimonides Park prohibits fans from bringing outside food into the stadium, a policy in every minor league stadium, but not in effect at Citi Field and Yankee Stadium (as they are major league).